postcss/postcss/docs/api.md

 Returns a clone of the node.

-The resulting cloned node and its (cloned) children will have clean `parent` and code style properties.
+The resulting cloned node and its (cloned) children will have a clean `parent` and code style properties.

 ```js